mudigosa/ObjectDetectionModel/README.md

 |TF v1.13            |https://github.com/tensorflow/models/tree/r1.13.0 |
 |Latest version      |https://github.com/tensorflow/models |

-This tutorial was originally done using TensorFlow v1.5 and this [GitHub commit](https://github.com/tensorflow/models/tree/079d67d9a0b3407e8d074a200780f3835413ef99) of the TensorFlow Object Detection API.
-If portions of this tutorial do not work, it may be necessary to install TensorFlow v1.5 and use this exact commit rather than the most up-to-date version.

 #### 2b.
 Download the Faster-RCNN-Inception-V2-COCO model from TensorFlow's model zoo
 TensorFlow provides several object detection models (pre-trained classifiers with specific neural network architectures) in its [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 Some models (such as the SSD-MobileNet model) have an architecture that allows for faster detection but with less accuracy, while some models (such as the Faster-RCNN model) give slower detection but with more accuracy.
 I initially started with the SSD-MobileNet-V1 model, but it didn’t do a very good job identifying the cards in my images.
 I re-trained my detector on the Faster-RCNN-Inception-V2 model, and the detection worked considerably better, but with a noticeably slower speed.